isyuricunha/mass-commenting-on-friendly-steam-profile/readme.md

 ## What it does
 - Posts comments to selected friends' profile comment sections from the Friends page.
 - Supports a simple personalization token `%s` that gets replaced by the friend's display name.
-- Adds a small UI right under the friends management area so I don't have to leave the page.
+- Adds a small in-page panel so I don't have to leave the page.
 - Shows progress and a per-friend log (success/fail) while it's running.
-- Waits 6 seconds between comments to play nice with rate limiting.
+- Uses a configurable delay between comments to play nice with rate limiting.

 ## Requirements
 - Be logged into Steam in a web browser (not the desktop client).
 - Open the Friends list page on steamcommunity.com.
-- The page needs to load Steam's own scripts (jQuery, `g_sessionID`, `ToggleManageFriends`, `CEmoticonPopup`), which are present on the Friends page.
+- The page needs a valid logged-in session (so `g_sessionID` exists).

 ## How it works (in short)
-- The script injects a small comment box UI after `#manage_friends`.
+- The script injects a small in-page panel.
-- I type a message (optional `%s` for friend name) and click "Post Comments to Selected Friends".
+- I type a message (optional `%s` for friend name), select friends using Steam's selection UI, and click start.
-- It loops through `.selected` friend tiles, grabs each friend's SteamID, and posts to `//steamcommunity.com/comment/Profile/post/<steamid>/-1/` with the active `g_sessionID`.
+- It reads selected friend tiles (`.selected`), grabs each friend's SteamID, and posts to `https://steamcommunity.com/comment/Profile/post/<steamid>/-1/` with the active `g_sessionID`.
-- It delays each request by 6 seconds per friend to avoid hammering.
+- It delays each request to avoid hammering.
-- It updates a log area with successes or errors and shows a running counter.
+- It updates a per-friend log plus progress counters.

 ## Step-by-step (my flow)
 1. Open Steam in a web browser and go to my Friends page.